Honda Accord Hybrid Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-Average insurance rates for a Honda Accord Hybrid are $1,268 a year including full coverage.
-Comprehensive costs an estimated $258 a year, collision insurance costs $484, and liability insurance is $390.
-Buying just liability costs around $438 a year, and insurance for high-risk drivers costs around $2,758.
-Teenage drivers receive the highest rates at up to $4,770 a year.
+The average insurance rates for a Honda Accord Hybrid are $1,268 a year for full coverage.
+Comprehensive costs approximately $258, collision costs $484, and liability coverage is $390.
+Liability-only insurance costs around $438 a year, with high-risk driver insurance costing around $2,758.
+Teenage drivers cost the most to insure at $4,770 a year or more.

 Average premium for full coverage: $1,268

-Full coverage includes $500 policy deductibles, minimum liability limits, and includes uninsured/under-insured motorist coverage.
-Rates are averaged for all 50 U.S. states and Accord Hybrid trim levels.
+Includes $500 deductibles, 30/60 liability limits, and includes medical and uninsured motorist coverage.
+Prices are averaged for all states and for different Accord Hybrid trim levels.

-Choosing to live in a large city has a significant impact on the price of auto insurance.
-More rural locations tend to have a lower frequency of comprehensive and collision claims than densely populated cities.
-The diagram below illustrates how location helps determine insurance prices.
+Choosing to live in a large city has a large influence on car insurance rates.
+Rural locations are shown to have a lower frequency of accident claims than densely populated cities.

 Use the form below to get customized rates for your location.